Start Up Loans scheme explained

 UnLtd: The social entrepreneur network offers grants of up to £5,000 to individuals aged 16 and over to fund their social enterprises.

-Business Accelerators: Accelerator programmes, including Springboard, Seedcamp and Oxygen provide start-ups with intensive training and support, followed by the opportunity to receive investment.
+Business Accelerators: Accelerator programmes, including Springboard and Seedcamp provide start-ups with intensive training and support, followed by the opportunity to receive investment.
 Similarly a number of universities, including the University of Reading provide programmes that offer coaching and mentoring to budding young entrepreneurs.

 Want to apply for a Start Up Loan?
 Click here to visit the Start Up Loans website and get started…